Mausoleum of Kara Koyunlu emirs

-The mausoleum acts as the tomb of Emir Saad, the chieftain of the Turkic Saadlu tribe, who had accompanied Timur from Central Asia.

 History

 The tomb was restored and ceremonially reopened to the public in 2002.

 In December 2012, during the high-level meeting between Armenia and Turkmenistan, it was proposed to jointly restore the monument and its dome.
 In June 2013, a project of restoration of the mausoleum was presented, and in February, 2015, the reconstruction and repair of the mausoleum by an Armenian construction company began on the order of the Ministry of Culture of Armenia.
 There is an agreement between the Ministry of Education, Science, Culture and Sports of Armenia and the Ministry of Culture of Turkmenistan.
-Turkmenistan, on her part, will repair the Armenian church on the territory of Turkmenistan.

-J. Buchan Telfer, Captain in the Royal Navy and Fellow of the Society of Antiquaries, wrote in his 1876 book: "Near the hamlet of Djafarabad is a circular brick erection like a tower, said to be the remains of a monument raised by the Persians to commemorate a victory."
+John Buchan Telfer wrote in his 1876 book: "Near the hamlet of Djafarabad is a circular brick erection like a tower, said to be the remains of a monument raised by the Persians to commemorate a victory."